 Marx might have classified the Fujian tulou and Israeli kibbutz under primitive communism along with hunter-gatherer societies not based on agriculture.
 Because the advent of agriculture is so important, I classify the Fujian tulou and Israeli kibbutz under agrarian communism, reserving the term 'primitive communism' for the tribal societies of the hunter-gatherers.

 - 1. Paine, Thomas.
 Agrarian Justice.
 1795, grundskyld.dk, 1999.
 Digital edition, p.8, piketty.pse.ens.fr/files/Paine1795.pdf.
 Accessed 26 Mar.
 2017.

 - 2. Marx, Karl, and Friedrich Engels.
 Manifesto of the Communist Party, 1848, Ch.
 2, marxists.org/archive/marx/works/1848/communist-manifesto/.
 Accessed 24 Mar.
 2017.

 - 3. Marx, Karl, and Friedrich Engels.
 Critique of the Gotha Programme.
 1875, Part IV, https://www.marxists.org/archive/marx/works/1875/gotha/index.htm marxists.org/archive/marx/works/1847/11/prin-com.htm.
 Accessed 14 May 2017.

 - 4. Engels, Friedrich.
 The Principles of Communism.
 1847, marxists.org/archive/marx/works/1847/11/prin-com.htm.
 Accessed 24 Mar.
 2017.

 - 5. The first image is from the Volga famine of 1921, not the Holodomor.
 The second image is of Soviet weightlifter Vasily Alekseyev.
-Though these photos were taken decades apart, people within these weight classes existed every decade of the USSR’s existence.
+Though these photos were taken decades apart, people within these weight classes existed every year of the USSR’s existence.